scsketch/pagemaster-rn/README.md

 npm run web
 ```

-You can then press `w` in the terminal.
-If a new browser tab doesn't open then open one at `http://localhost:8081/`
+If a new browser tab doesn't open automatially, press `w` in the terminal or open a browser tab at `http://localhost:8081/`

 ### 3B.
 Run on your mobile device